 Risk Ref The Risk Risk Rating Owner Status ORG0001 Single Status.
 Failure to complete appeals by end of September 2013 and potential cost implications of successful appeals and/or equal pay settlements.
 Significant John Millar • ORG0002 Assumptions made in the Medium Term Financial Strategy change e.g. inflation, grant awards and investment income returns may not be achieved and funding may be inadequate for the Council to meet all of its statutory obligations.
 Major Iain Newman • ORG0003 Carbon reduction targets not achieved There is an absolute risk to the environment and the Council risks incurring fines for non compliance.
 Major Phil Tart • ORG0006 Collaborative working opportunities are not realised.
 Moderate John Polychronakis • ORG0007 Corporate Property Review There is a risk that the Council fails to vacate sites in a timely manner and is unable to release sites to the LLP for disposal in accordance with the development agreement, resulting in financial consequences detrimental to the Council.
 Moderate Phil Tart ORG0011 Community Cohesion There is a risk that high profile local issues may adversely affect community cohesion.
 Moderate Andrea Pope- Smith • ORG0013 Information Governance: The Council may fail to; assess the importance of information to the business and may be unaware of the potential impact on the organisation should the confidentiality, integrity or availability of information be compromised.
 Significant lain Newman • ORG0017 Welfare reform/s - There is a risk that various changes to welfare and benefits due in 2013 could place people at risk and increase demand for statutory services Significant Phil Tart • ORG0019 The Council acknowledges that there is a risk of fraud across all areas of its operations and is working both internally and with external partners to prevent and reduce this risk.
 Significant Iain Newman • ORG0020 Transfer of Public Health responsibilities to the Council is new to local government and as such presents challenges and potential risks.
-Significant Val Little & Brendan Clifford • ORG0021 Factors are combining to create a situation in which the Directorate of Children's Services is not able to ensure the safety of children and young people, and will be judged to be "inadequate" by OfSTED.
+Significant Val Little • ORG0021 Factors are combining to create a situation in which the Directorate of Children's Services may not be able to ensure the safety of children and young people.
+In particular whilst our budget is being reduced, the level of need for services to protect children and young people from harm and neglect is rising.
 Major Jane Porter New Risk